ducphamle2/Distributed-System-20192/chapter6/practical_exercises/answers.md

 ## Question 9:

 There is no output because the program is in deadlock, and it is stuck there forever.
-A deadlock is when two threads waiting for the other's resource to be unlocked in order to unlock its currently used resource.
-In this code, thread 1 is waiting for b to be unlocked to unlock a, while thread 2 is waiting for a to be unlocked to unlock b.
+A deadlock is when two threads or two processes waiting for the other's resource to be unlocked in order to unlock its currently used resource.
+In this code, thread 1 holding resource a is waiting for b to be unlocked to unlock a, while thread 2 is waiting for a to be unlocked to unlock b.
 This leads to a situation called deadlock, and the program is stuck unless one of the two threads or both are killed which release the resources.